Don't CELL yourself short!! Use CELL SALTS instead! Calc Fluor is the first of the twelve cell salts.

 Primarily in the surface of our teeth and bones.
 It contributes to much of the characteristic hardness of our teeth and bones while also keeping many other tissues soft and flexible such as our blood vessels, muscles, connective tissues, and ligaments.

 How can Calc Fluor help?

 It is best to remember that Calc Fluor is responsible for tissue ELASTICITY.
-This cell salt offers fundamental healing support for tissues in an overly relaxed state---worn out, flabby, and lax.
+This cell salt supports tissues in an overly relaxed state — worn out, flabby, and lax.
 Problems like muscle/tendon/ligament laxity or weakness, stretch marks, hemorrhoids, varicose veins, loose or decaying teeth, deficient tooth enamel, and enlarged/hardened glands may respond well to this remedy.